-If you're in Bangkok for a short amount of time and want to do a self-guided tour of some of the best local food, then follow this guide to the highlights of Bangkok:
+If you're in Bangkok for a short amount of time and want to do a self-guided tour of some of the best local food, then follow this very brief highlights of Bangkok.

 Drunken noodles @ Jay Fai